Any Dream Will Do (TV series): Live shows

-The twelve finalists, (or "Josephs"), were announced on 7 April 2007, with the live studio finals starting a week later.
-Each week the "Josephs" were set various singing and performing tasks each week.
+The 12 finalists, (or "Josephs"), were announced on 7 April 2007, with the live studio finals starting a week later.
+Each week the "Josephs" were set various singing and performing tasks.
 They were introduced with clips summarising their past week before performing a solo song and hearing comments from the panel.
-Each week they also performed two group songs, one from Joseph at the start of each show and one after the solo performances.
+Each week they also performed two group songs, one from Joseph at the start of each show, and one after the solo performances.
 All the performances were live in front of a studio audience, with a live band headed by Nigel Wright and backing singers.

 Every week, a Joseph was eliminated from the competition.
 The public got a chance to vote for their favourite Joseph by calling in after all the finalists' solo performances.
-The two Josephs with the fewest votes in a given week performed a sing-off in front of Lloyd-Webber, who then decided which contestant to keep, based upon how well he felt that contender would fill the Joseph role.
-The eliminated Joseph then performed "Poor, Poor Joseph/Close Every Door" together with the remaining Josephs as his grand exit song, symbolically handing back his dreamcoat.
+The two Josephs with the fewest votes in a given week performed a sing-off in front of Lloyd Webber, who then decided which contestant to keep, based upon how well he felt that contender would fill the Joseph role.
+The eliminated Joseph then performed "Poor, Poor Joseph/Close Every Door" together with the remaining Josephs, as his grand exit song, symbolically handing back his dreamcoat.